Pechino Express: Season 8: Pechino Express - Le stagioni dell'Oriente (2020)

 The Seoul Olympic Park, final destination of season 8.

-Season 8 of Pechino Express was presented by Costantino della Gherardesca and was broadcast on Rai 2 from February 11, 2020 to April 14, 2020.
+Season 8 of Pechino Express was presented by Costantino della Gherardesca and was broadcast on Rai 2 from February 11 to April 14, 2020.
 The subtitle of the season was Le stagioni dell'Oriente (The seasons of the East) and the show was back to Asia.
-The route started at the Golden Buddha Beach on the Ko Phra Thong island, Thailand, and finished at the Olympic Park in Seoul, South Korea, going across Thailand, China and South Korea.
+The route started in Thailand, at the Golden Buddha Beach on the Ko Phra Thong island, and continued through China and South Korea, finishing at the Olympic Park in Seoul.
 For the first time ever, the race went through countries that had been visited in previous seasons: Thailand in season 2 and China in season 1.

 The winners of the season were web personalities Nicole Rossi and Jennifer Poni, Le collegiali (The boarders).